lukibahr/stars/README.md

 - [edera-dev/am-i-isolated](https://github.com/edera-dev/am-i-isolated) - Validate the isolation posture of your container environment.
 - [bee-san/RustScan](https://github.com/bee-san/RustScan) - 🤖 The Modern Port Scanner 🤖
 - [facebookincubator/below](https://github.com/facebookincubator/below) - A time traveling resource monitor for modern Linux systems
-- [aws/aws-secretsmanager-agent](https://github.com/aws/aws-secretsmanager-agent) - The AWS Secrets Manager Agent is a local HTTP service that you can install and use in your compute environments to read secrets from Secrets Manager and cache them in memory.
+- [aws/aws-workload-credentials-provider](https://github.com/aws/aws-workload-credentials-provider) - The AWS Workload Credentials Provider (formerly the AWS Secrets Manager Agent) is a client-side solution that helps you standardize how you consume credentials from AWS services across your compute environments.
 - [zed-industries/zed](https://github.com/zed-industries/zed) - Code at the speed of thought – Zed is a high-performance, multiplayer code editor from the creators of Atom and Tree-sitter.
 - [imsnif/bandwhich](https://github.com/imsnif/bandwhich) - Terminal bandwidth utilization tool
 - [ynqa/jnv](https://github.com/ynqa/jnv) - Interactive JSON filter using jq